 Exceptions to Illinois Cell Phone Laws:

 - When reporting an emergency situation and any continued communication with the emergency personnel for the duration of the emergency.

 - If you are using hands-free or voice-activated technology.

 - The vehicle is parked on the shoulder of the road.

 - If the car is stopped and is either in neutral or park when traffic is obstructed, such as a traffic jam.

 - Police and emergency vehicles are exempt from Illinois cell phone laws when on duty.

 Violating Illinois Cell Phone Laws

 As in most states Illinois Cell Phone Laws are primary laws, which mean the police can pull you over just for using your cell phone while driving.
-Fines for violating Illinois Cell Phone Laws start at a $75 fine and after four violations your license may be suspended.
+The penalties for first time offenders just got stiffer too.

 At Top Driver Driving School we’ll teach your teen driver the importance of safe driving habits and the dangers of distracted driving.
-To find one of our convenient locations take a look at our schedule.
+Find one of our convenient locations HERE.